gcook-usgs/DaSB-interview/README.md

+# DaSB-interview
+Code review exercise for candidates applying to jobs in the Data Science Branch.

-# DS-interview
+# Instructions
-Scratch homework repo for CUAHSI DS interview